Mj7378/Jarvis_V1.0/README.md

 # J.A.R.V.I.S.
 V1.0 - AI Assistant

-A sophisticated, text-based AI assistant inspired by Iron Man's J.A.R.V.I.S.
-This web application leverages the power of the Google Gemini API for intelligent conversation and features a futuristic, reactive Heads-Up Display (HUD).
+A sophisticated, voice and text-enabled AI assistant inspired by Iron Man's J.A.R.V.I.S.
+This web application leverages the full power of the Google Gemini API for intelligent, real-time conversation and features a deeply customizable, futuristic Heads-Up Display (HUD).

-This project is a demonstration of how to build a complex, feature-rich AI application using modern web technologies and the Google Gemini API.
+This project is a showcase of how to build a complex, feature-rich AI application using modern web technologies, advanced Gemini models, and a focus on immersive user experience.

 ## ✨ Features

-*   **💬 Text-Based Interaction:** Interact with J.A.R.V.I.S. through a clean, command-line-style input.
+### Conversational AI Core
-*   **🧠 Gemini-Powered Intelligence:** At its core, J.A.R.V.I.S. uses the `gemini-2.5-flash` model for fast, witty, and context-aware conversational abilities.
+*   **Gemini-Powered Intelligence:** At its core, J.A.R.V.I.S. uses the `gemini-2.5-flash` model for fast, witty, and context-aware conversational abilities.
-*   ** futuristic HUD:** A dynamic and visually stunning interface built with React and Tailwind CSS, providing a truly immersive experience.
-*   **🚀 Device & Web Control:** Issue commands to:
-    *   Open any website or web app (e.g., "Launch YouTube", "Open WhatsApp").
-    *   Perform Google or YouTube searches.
-    *   Find directions using Google Maps.
-    *   Play music on YouTube Music.
+*   **Rich Persona:** A detailed system prompt establishes the iconic J.A.R.V.I.S. personality: confident, efficient, and casually brilliant.
+*   **Streaming Responses:** AI responses are streamed token-by-token for natural, real-time conversation flow.
+*   **Google Search Grounding:** J.A.R.V.I.S. can answer questions about recent events and trending topics by leveraging Google Search, ensuring up-to-date information.

+### Voice & Audio Interaction
+*   **Voice Commands:** Full speech-to-text integration allows you to speak commands naturally.
+*   **Voice Output:** J.A.R.V.I.S. responds with a synthesized voice, enhancing the assistant experience.
+*   **Voice Calibration:** A unique calibration module analyzes your speaking pace and clarity to adjust the AI's response speed, creating a more synchronized conversation.
+*   **Immersive UI Sounds:** Procedurally generated sound effects provide satisfying auditory feedback for all interactions.

+### Advanced Generative Modes
-*   **👁️ Vision Mode:** Activate the device camera to stream video.
+*   **👁️ Vision Mode:** Activate your camera to stream video.
 Capture an image and ask J.A.R.V.I.S. to analyze and describe what it sees.
-*   **💡 Advanced Function Modes:**
-    *   **Design Mode:** Describe a visual concept and have J.A.R.V.I.S. generate an image using the `imagen-4.0` model.
+*   **🎨 Design Mode:** Describe a visual concept (e.g., "a futuristic arc reactor") and have J.A.R.V.I.S. generate a high-quality image using the `imagen-4.0-generate-001` model.
-    *   **Simulation Mode:** Describe a scenario and watch J.A.R.V.I.S. generate a short video clip using the `veo-2.0` model.
+*   **🎬 Simulation Mode:** Describe a scenario (e.g., "a high-speed chase through a neon city") and watch J.A.R.V.I.S. generate a short video clip using the `veo-2.0-generate-001` model.
-*   **💬 Streaming Responses:** AI responses are streamed token-by-token, making the conversation feel more natural and immediate.
-*   **⚙️ System Status Display:** A live dashboard shows simulated CPU, memory, and network activity, enhancing the HUD aesthetic.
-*   **🔒 Robust Error Handling:** Gracefully handles API errors, permission issues, and unsupported commands with clear user feedback.
+*   **🌐 Universal Translator:** An experimental real-time translation module that listens to foreign speech and provides a live English translation.

+### System & Device Control
+*   **Reliable Command Protocol:** J.A.R.V.I.S. uses a strict JSON-only protocol for device commands, ensuring high reliability.
+*   **Web App Integration:** Issue commands to open a wide range of websites and web apps, including YouTube, WhatsApp, Google Drive, Replit, and more.
+*   **Integrated Search:** Directly ask J.A.R.V.I.S. to search Google or YouTube for specific queries.
+*   **System Functions:** Run simulated diagnostics or issue a shutdown command for a complete system lifecycle experience.

+### Futuristic HUD & Deep Customization
+*   **Reactive Interface:** A dynamic and visually stunning HUD built with React and Tailwind CSS that reacts to the AI's state (Idle, Thinking, Speaking).
+*   **Theme Editor:** In-depth settings allow you to customize the entire look and feel:
+    *   **Colors:** Change the primary UI color and panel background colors with a color picker or choose from presets.
+    *   **Theme:** Switch between "Dark" and "Light" modes.
+    *   **Visual Effects:** Toggle a background grid, scanline overlay, and a text flicker effect for the perfect sci-fi aesthetic.
+*   **Custom Boot Sequence:** Choose between a holographic boot animation or upload your own video for a personalized system startup.

 ## 🛠️ Tech Stack

 *   **Frontend:** React, TypeScript
-*   **Styling:** Tailwind CSS with custom sci-fi theme
+*   **Styling:** Tailwind CSS with a highly customized, themeable design system.
 *   **AI Models:** Google Gemini API (`@google/genai`)
-    *   `gemini-2.5-flash` for text and chat
+    *   **Chat & Vision:** `gemini-2.5-flash`
-    *   `imagen-4.0-generate-001` for image generation
+    *   **Image Generation:** `imagen-4.0-generate-001`
+    *   **Video Generation:** `veo-2.0-generate-001`
-    *   `veo-2.0-generate-001` for video generation
+*   **Browser Storage:** IndexedDB for storing the custom boot video file.
 *   **Web APIs:**
+    *   **Web Speech API:** `SpeechRecognition` for voice input and `SpeechSynthesis` for voice output.
+    *   **Web Audio API:** For generating procedural UI sound effects.
-    *   `navigator.mediaDevices` (getUserMedia) for camera access
+    *   **MediaDevices API:** `getUserMedia` for camera access in Vision Mode.
-*   **Modules:** Loaded directly in the browser via `esm.sh` (no build step needed).
+*   **Modules:** Loaded directly in the browser via `aistudiocdn.com` (no build step needed).

 ## 🚀 Getting Started

 ### Prerequisites

-1. A modern web browser.
+1. A modern web browser (Chrome recommended for best Web API compatibility).
 2. A valid Google Gemini API key.

 ### Installation & Running